javier-iaa/MIARMA/README.md

 -  `magcol` is the column number for magnitude (default is 2)
 -  `statcol` is the column number for the status of datapoints, i.e. the flag to decide when to interpolate or not.
 Status is modified after transit removal

-Example for Kepler data
+Example for Kepler data (**section under construction**)

 Folder /Tests contains the input files for these examples.
-The output files are also provided with the suffix _miarma_check in the name e.g. **`kplr007199397-2011116030358_slc_miarma_check.dat`** to verify that the script miarma_tr provides the expected output on these inputs.
+The output files are also provided with the suffix _miarma_check in the name e.g. **`kplr010666592-2011116030358_slc_miarma_check.dat`** to verify that the script miarma_tr provides the expected output on these inputs.

 Here is the code necessary to run the script with KIC10666592.